Kiranwaghmare123/PG-DAC-Mar24/ADS/Day2/Readme.md

-# Day 2 :  100 special Programs Series: Recursion
+# Day 2 :  100 Special Programs Series: Recursion

     1. Print 1 to n without using loops
     2. Sum of natural numbers using recursion